 Outcomes

-A financial model, developed with the wind resource data, will provide some insight into the viability of wind power in Alice Springs.
+A financial model, developed with the wind resource data, provides some insight into the viability of wind power in Alice Springs.